GovindBhala/DS5500-Movie-Recommendation-System/README.md

 Scripts (ipynb):
 - Collaborative_Filtering_Recommendation_Model: train collaborative filtering model(s)
 - EvaluationFunction: evaluate recommendation model iterations with 5 metrics previously described
-- main_app: main streamlit UI function that calls in funcitons in pages folder for individual pages
+- main_app: main streamlit UI function that calls in functions in pages folder for individual pages
 - recommendation data exploration: pre-processing and feature engineering of raw movie and ratings data
-- recommendation_data_display: prepare movie data for display on streamlit UI
+- recommendation_data_display: prepare movie data for display on streamlit UI.
+Also limit ratings data to users with collaborative filtering recommendations for use in the app.
 - movies_EDA: exploratory analysis of movies and rating data.
 Creates visualizations shown on Top Movie Visualizations page of UI

 # Methodological Appendix